 Read “Silence” online at The New Yorker.

 Structurally, “Silence” is a mythic journey which spans approximately half of a woman’s entire life.
 The story opens with Juliet off on a trip in order to find information.
 Along the way she meets allies, opponents (most characters are a mixture of both), then returns ‘home’ a changed person after solving part of the mystery and learning something important about herself.

 Usually when I break down a story into classic seven step structure, there’s a fairly clear line between each step.
 One masterful thing about the work of Alice Munro: lines are not there.
-“Silence” makes an excellent case study of a short story in which the ‘Self-revelation’ phase melts in to the ‘New Equilibrium’ stage.
+“Silence” makes an excellent case study of a short story in which the ‘Anagnorisis’ phase melts in to the ‘New Situation’ stage.
 The reader keeps having revelation after revelation, then bang, there’s the big gut punch, right at the end.

 SETTING OF “SILENCE”